Jewelina95/Jewelina/content/_index.md

   #  design:
   #    view: compact
   #    columns: '2'
-  - block: markdown
+  - block: collection
     id: news
     content:
       title: News
       text: |-
         * 02/2024: First-author CHI24 paper was Accepted!🎉
         * 02/2024: Reviewed two CHI24 Late-Breaking Work papers
         * 09/2023: Started the master at NYU
         * 07/2023: Graduated from the XJTLU and University of Liverpool with first class honors!
         * 03/2023: Our 'Cheer for me' paper was published on Virtual Reality
         * 01/2023: the birth of this website
   - block: portfolio
     id: projects
     content: